Mixing times for the TASEP on the circle: The upper bound on the mixing time in Theorem

-The TASEP with open boundaries has a natural interpretation as a last passage percolation model on a diagonal strip of width $N$.
-Using Proposition 4.3 in \cite{S:MixingTASEP} on the coalescence of geodesics in last passage percolation on a strip of independent exponential random variables, we see that for any pair of initial configurations $\eta$ and $\zeta$, there exists a coupling between the respective TASEPs $(\eta_t)_{t \geq 0}$ and $(\zeta_t)_{t \geq 0}$ with open boundaries such that with positive probability, for some $t_{\ast}$ of order $N^{3/2}$, we see that where $S$ is a random variable of order at most $N$.
-Similar to the arguments in Section \ref{sec:RandomExtension}, we can extend the environment by adding a number of anti-diagonals drawn uniformly at random from the set
+with independent Exponential-$\alpha$-random variables on the upper diagonal, Exponential-$\beta$-random variables on the lower diagonal, and Exponential-$1$-random variables in the interior of the strip; see also Lemma~3.1 in \cite{S:MixingTASEP}.
+With a slight abuse of notation, let $\mathbb{L}_{x}$ denote the discrete line in $\mathcal{S}_N$ of slope $-1$ passing through the site $(x,x)$.
+For $\alpha,\beta \geq \frac{1}{2}$, Proposition 4.3 in \cite{S:MixingTASEP} guarantees that there exists some constant $C>0$ such that with positive probability, there exist a site $w \in \mathcal{S}_N$ such that for every $u \in \mathbb{L}_0$ and $v\in \mathbb{L}_{CN^{3/2}}$, and all $N$ sufficiently large, the geodesic from $u$ to $v$ contains~$w$.
+This is similar to Corollary~\ref{cor:MainCoalescenceStatement} for the TASEP on the circle.
+The same arguments as for Lemma~\ref{lem:ShiftExclusion} now yield that for any pair of initial configurations $\eta,\zeta \in \{0,1\}^N$, there exists a coupling between the respective TASEPs $(\eta_t)_{t \geq 0}$ and $(\zeta_t)_{t \geq 0}$ with open boundaries such that with positive probability, for some $t_{\ast}$ of order $N^{3/2}$, we see that where $S$ is a random variable of order at most $N$.
+Thus, it remains to adopt the random extension and time change strategy introduced in Section~\ref{sec:RandomExtension} in order to remedy the remaining time shift of order $N$.
+Note that we can extend the environment on the strip $\mathcal{S}_N$ by adding a number of anti-diagonals, drawn uniformly at random from the set